Critical configurations for two projective views, a new approach: Maps between quadrics

-\begin{definition} Let $S_P$ be a smooth quadric or cone and let $C_P$ be a curve on $S_P$.
-We say that $C_P$ is of type $(a,b,c_1,c_2)$, where $c_i$ is the multiplicity of $C_P$ in the camera center $p_i$ and where $a$ and $b$ is: \begin{itemize} \item If $S_P$ is smooth, $a$ is the number of times $C_P$ intersects a generic line in the same family as the epipolar lines $g_{P_i}^{j}$, and $b$ is the number of times it intersects the lines in the other family, (meaning $(a,b)$ is the bidegree of $C_P$). \item If $S_P$ is a cone, $a$ is the number of times $C_P$ intersects each line outside of the camera center, and $b$ the number of times it intersects each line. \end{itemize} \end{definition}
+With all these results in place, we can now prove \cref{prop:bidegree_on_P_->_bidegree_on_Q,prop:bidegree_on_P_->_bidegree_on_Q_planes}.
+Recall that \cref{def:type_of_curve} defines the type of a curve to be $(a,b,c_1,c_2)$ where $c_1$ and $c_2$ is the multiplicity in each camera center, and where $a$ and $b$ is the number of times it intersects the epipolar lines and the other lines respectively (or in the case of a cone, the number of times it intersects a generic line outside the vertex, and the number of times it does so in total respectively).
+In other words, a curve of type $(a,b,c_1,c_2)$ belongs to the class $aL_1+bL_2-c_1E_1-c_2E_2$ on a smooth quadric, whereas on the cone, it belongs to the class $(a+b)L+aE_0-c_1E_1-c_2E_2$.